 Would I really survive this weekend-long winter sailing trip on the Baltic Sea just with the power of persistence?

-Already on the dock the scouts crew was mentally preparing us for the stormy Sunday.
+Already on the dock, the scout crew was mentally preparing us for the stormy Sunday.
 ‘Then we’ll be going fast’, they told us.
 I could see their eyes sparkling with enthusiasm, no matter how dark it was.

 A little bit late on the schedule, after resolving a frozen water refill equipment dilemma, we finally released the ropes of s/y Henrika and started our adventure.
 The fast-approaching winter had left its’ marks: besides the water hoses, also the sails, the ropes and the winches were all frozen.